gomathi-manakavalan/ProductManagerGoogleLogin/README.md

-# ProductManagerGoogleLogin
+# Introduction
 This application allows you to login via gmail.
-In order to make the app up and running do the following first.
+Its a simple spring boot application.

+# Getting Started

 #Google API setup